giantwpsolutions/giantwp-discount-rules/readme.txt

 1. Upload the plugin folder to `/wp-content/plugins/` or install via Plugins → Add New.
 2. Activate the plugin through the 'Plugins' menu.
-3. Navigate to **WooCommerce → AIO Discount Rules** to create your discount rules.
+3. Navigate to **WooCommerce → GiantWP Discount Rules** to create your discount rules.
 4. Start creating discount types like "Flat/Percentage" or explore Pro features.

 == Screenshots ==